saurabhsg99/Image_Gallery/README.md

 # Image_Gallery 2
-This is the second image gallery project
+This is the second image gallery project.